-To get a better idea what size room that is, that’s about a 10 x 16.1 feet in size, which is more or less how large many apartment bedrooms are.
+To get a better idea of what size room that is, that’s about 10 x 16.1 feet in size which is more or less how large many apartment bedrooms are.

 Ultimately, I classify it as a small room air purifier because of the airflow rate and small fan design.
 Because of that, you can use it just fine in any bedroom, office, or dorm room that’s smaller than the size listed.

 When used in an area that’s smaller than the max. recommended size, it’ll perform better as it’s able to circulate the air more quickly in that case.

 Honestly, after owning & testing so many different air purifiers I don’t recommend it for medium-sized rooms as you won’t find the air movement as good.
 For medium & larger-sized rooms a more competent model like the LV-H132 or Core 300 is a much better bet.

 The LV-H126’s HEPA filter section is made up of a folded, dense fiber material.
 It’s capable of excellent filtering ability and works well.
 The pre-filter is a separate section that traps larger particles like dust & hair before it can clog up the HEPA filter too early.
 To my surprise, the activated carbon filter is a separate section attached inside (versus a coating on the prefilter as most others use) that captures odors and volatile compounds in the air.